Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 The Third Day

-From Utopia creator Dennis Kelly, this suspenseful miniseries follows Sam (Jude Legislation), a person drawn to a mysterious island off the English coast, solely accessible when the tide is out, the place he comes throughout a gaggle of weird islanders who’ll protect their traditions at any price.

-With a 12-hour dwell occasion and a 3rd half starring Naomie Harris because the island’s new outsider within the works, now’s the time to get into this tense drama, with a supporting solid that features Katherine Waterston, Paddy Considine and Emily Watson.
+With a 12-hour reside occasion and a 3rd half starring Naomie Harris because the island’s new outsider within the works, now’s the time to get into this tense drama, with a supporting forged that features Katherine Waterston, Paddy Considine and Emily Watson.
 Watch The Third Day on NOW TV.

 I Hate Suzie

-Physician Who’s Billie Piper is again on this “excruciatingly sincere” comedy-drama co-created by Secret Diary of a Name Lady author Lucy Prebble.
-The eight-part sequence follows pop-star-turned-actress Suzie Pickles (Piper), whose life is majorly disrupted when nude images are leaked from her telephone, upending her marriage to husband Cob (Daniel Ings), her upcoming Disney position and her repute.
-I Hate Suzie is a charming watch, with Piper giving a fantastically uncooked and nuanced efficiency because the oddly relatable but self-sabotaging and unlikable Suzie.
+Physician Who’s Billie Piper is again on this “excruciatingly trustworthy” comedy-drama co-created by Secret Diary of a Name Woman author Lucy Prebble.
+The eight-part collection follows pop-star-turned-actress Suzie Pickles (Piper), whose life is majorly disrupted when nude images are leaked from her telephone, upending her marriage to husband Cob (Daniel Ings), her upcoming Disney function and her repute.
+I Hate Suzie is a fascinating watch, with Piper giving a fantastically uncooked and nuanced efficiency because the oddly relatable but self-sabotaging and unlikable Suzie.
 Watch I Hate Suzie on NOW TV.

 Bessie